dsyer/sagan-wiki/Run-the-site-locally.md

 #### Run the site locally from your IDE

 Create a new run configuration with the class `sagan.SiteApplication`.
-Make sure that this configuration refers to the `sagan-site` folder as a working directory.
-Some IDEs, like IntelliJ, support predefined variables like `$MODULE_DIR$`.

 Then use this run configuration to start the site!